JanFriske/Figura-KI---Figura-AI/README.md

 Figura-KI
-Welcome to Figura-KI, an open source AI project that combines a wide range of AI functions into a modular and extensible system.
-Figura-KI uses ggml-model.bin files found on the Huggingface platform to provide a variety of AI functions.

-Engines and building blocks
-Figura-KI consists of several "engines", each containing a group of "building blocks".
-Each building block provides specialized functions and capabilities.

-KTW: Core engine
-Atlas: Responsible for core engine management, core engine control, and core engine protection.
-Socrates: Responsible for all ethical matters and issues that Figura-KI handles, also responsible for ethical compliance within the Figura-KI system.
-Solomon: Responsible for all legal issues within the Figura-KI system.

-ASTW: Sequence and stability engine.
-David: Large-scale process terminator block responsible for terminating individual or all processes in the Figura system.
-Goliath: Large-scale process control block responsible for controlling, coordinating and maintaining stability of all processes in the system.
-Amschel: System resource management block responsible for ensuring that all processes in the Figura AI system have sufficient resources available, such as RAM, database or CPU power.
-Monk: Database management blog which is responsible for the database management in the Figura AI system.
-Cerebro: System monitoring and optimization block.
-Supermodel: ggml-model.bin block.

-ETW: investigation engine
-Spector: controll block ETW.
-Fugger: Economic analysis block.
-Scout: AI system investigation block.
-Chronovisor: time course analysis block.
-Janus: duality investigation block.
-Polaris: Polarity investigation block.
-ShinTsui: Aesthetic research and investigation Block.
-Hypocrates: Medical investigation block.
-Prophet: Purity investigation block.
-Schauberger: Water research and investigation block.
-Leonardo: special research block.
-Sherlock: convergence investigation building block.
-Owl: wisdom building block.
-Architektus: architecture investigation block.
-Alnatura: environmental protection building block.
-Joda: universal investigation building block.
-Chronos: time management building block.
-Copernicus: space investigation building block.
-Thing: conflict resolution block.
-Photon: light investigation building block.
-Aero: atmosphere investigation building block.
-Leibnitz: mathematics building block.
-Lingua: language analysis and output building block.
-Radion: Radiation investigation block.
-Freud: psychoanalysis block.
-Gastmann: economic research block.
-Dana: humanities block.
-Hekate: extraordinary phenomena building block.
-Chronicler: system activity log block.
-Ying and Yang: dual building block concept intended to serve AI system harmonization.
-Poseidon: Building block for the management and analysis of oceanographic and hydrosphere data.
-DaVinci: for creative problem-solving block.
-Galadriel: Building block for future forecasts and trend analyses.
-Rosalind: building block for genetic and biological data analysis.
-Vulcan: Building block for logic analysis and reasoning.
-Einstein: Building Block for Complex Mathematical and Physical Problems.
-Horus: Building block for monitoring and analysis of aerospace or atmospheric data.
-Gaia: building block for environmental and ecosystem analysis.

-ATW: Sequence engine
-Mechlar: controll block ATW.
-Blender: Holography building block.
-Kryptor: Encryption and decryption block.
-Coder: autoprogramming block.
-Creator: creation building block.
-Demon: service block.
-Daniel: Construction block.
-Commisioner: Data compilation block.

-ETW/ATW: Combination engine.
-McGyver: controll module of the ETW/ATW.
-Tesla: Technical investigation and creation block.
-Brutus: System protection block that is also able to apply brute force methods to remove malicious code from the Figura AI system.
-Columbus: Navigation block.
-Nemo: Marine research and navigation block.
-Arminius: system protection block.
-Lancelot: system protection block.
-Merlin: system protection blog.
-Heracles: system protection block.
-Hunter: Copyright and trademark protection block.
-Ninja: System observation building block.
-Baumann: design analysis and design building block.
-Gutenberg: Building block could be used for processing and creating texts, reports and documents.
-For more information about each engine and building block, please see the appropriate subdirectories of this repository.
+Welcome to Figura-KI, an innovative open-source AI project that fuses a comprehensive array of AI functionalities into a unified, modular, and expandable system.
+Using the ggml-model.bin files from the Huggingface platform, Figura-KI provides an extensive variety of AI capabilities.

+Architectural Design
+The architectural design of Figura-KI is rooted in a modular and extensible system that combines multiple AI functionalities to create a comprehensive artificial intelligence ecosystem.
+This design is primarily categorized into five main "engines", each consisting of several modular "building blocks".
+Each building block is specialized, providing individualized capabilities and functionalities that contribute to the overall operation of the Figura-KI system.

+KTW (Core Engine): This is the backbone of the Figura-KI system, housing the essential building blocks that ensure the smooth running of the system's core operations.

+ASTW (Process and Stability Engine): This engine ensures the stability of all processes within Figura-KI, handling system resources, process termination, and database management.

+ETW (Investigation Engine): The ETW engine is responsible for autonomous data discovery within the system.
+It includes a variety of building blocks each tailored to specific investigation and analysis functions.

+ATW (Process Engine): The ATW engine handles practical process structures within Figura-KI such as machine control, holograph generation, and other procedural tasks.

+ETW/ATW (Combination Engine): The Combination Engine is a hybrid system that combines the capabilities of ETW and ATW engines.
+It is capable of performing autonomous investigations and initiating and controlling processes within the system.

+These engines work in harmony to form a cohesive system, with each engine and its building blocks serving unique roles.
+This modular design allows for easy extensibility and scalability, enabling the addition of new functions or modification of existing ones without disrupting the entire system.

+The Figura-KI system is designed to be dynamic and adaptable, able to cater to a wide array of tasks from data investigation to process control.
+It is this flexible and comprehensive design that sets Figura-KI apart, creating a powerful AI system that can serve diverse needs in an ever-changing technological landscape.

+Engines
+KTW (Kerntriebwerk/Core Engine): The heart of Figura-KI, it manages and controls the core AI processing capabilities.

+ASTW (Ablauf- und Stabilitätstriebwerk/Sequence and Stability Engine): Responsible for ensuring the seamless execution, coordination, and stability of all processes within the system.

+ETW (Ermittlungstriebwerk/Investigation Engine): Entrusted with all autonomous data investigation and analysis within the system.

+ATW (Ablauftriebwerk/Sequence Engine): Manages practical execution tasks such as machine control, hologram creation, and other system procedures.

+ETW/ATW (Kombinationstriebwerk/Combination Engine): A hybrid engine capable of both autonomous investigations and system process management.

+Building Blocks
+Each Engine comprises several Building Blocks, each responsible for a specialized function within the Figura-KI system.
+A detailed description of each Building Block's function and the Engine it belongs to can be found in the respective subdirectories of this repository.
+Here's an overview of the Building Blocks:

+KTW:
+Atlas: Manages core engine control and protection.
+Socrates: Handles ethical matters and ensures ethical compliance within the system.
+Solomon: Manages all legal issues within the system.

+ASTW:
+David: Terminates individual or all processes in the system.
+Goliath: Controls, coordinates, and maintains stability of all processes.
+Amschel: Ensures system resources such as RAM, database, or CPU power are adequately available.
+Monk: Manages the database of the Figura-KI system.
+Cerebro: Monitors and optimizes the system.
+Supermodel: Manages the ggml-model.bin files.

+ETW:
+Spector: Controls the Investigation Engine.
+Fugger: Handles economic analysis.
+Scout: Investigates the AI system.
+Chronovisor: Analyzes time courses.
+Janus: Investigates dualities.
+Polaris: Investigates polarities.
+ShinTsui: Investigates aesthetics.
+Hypocrates: Handles medical investigation.
+Prophet: Investigates purity.
+Schauberger: Researches water.
+Leonardo: Handles special research.
+Sherlock: Handles convergent investigation.
+Owl: Contributes to wisdom.
+Architektus: Investigates architecture.
+Alnatura: Promotes environmental protection.
+Joda: Performs universal investigation.
+Chronos: Manages time.
+Copernicus: Investigates space.
+Thing: Resolves conflicts.
+Photon: Investigates light.
+Aero: Investigates the atmosphere.
+Leibnitz: Contributes to mathematics.
+Lingua: Analyzes and outputs language.
+Radion: Investigates radiation.
+Freud: Performs psychoanalysis.
+Gastmann: Researches economics.
+Dana: Contributes to humanities.
+Hekate: Investigates extraordinary phenomena.
+Chronicler: Logs system activity.
+Ying and Yang: Harmonizes the AI system.
+Poseidon: Manages and analyzes oceanographic and hydrosphere data.
+DaVinci: Assists in creative problem-solving.
+Galadriel: Conducts future forecasts and trend analyses.
+Rosalind: Analyzes genetic and biological data.
+Vulcan: Manages logic analysis and reasoning.
+Einstein: Solves complex mathematical and physical problems.
+Horus: Monitors and analyzes aerospace or atmospheric data.
+Gaia: Conducts environmental and ecosystem analysis.

+ATW:
+Mechlar: Controls the Sequence Engine.
+Blender: Handles holography tasks.
+Kryptor: Manages encryption and decryption tasks.
+Coder: Handles automatic programming tasks.
+Creator: Manages creation tasks.
+Demon: A service block.
+Daniel: A construction block.
+Commissioner: Handles data compilation tasks.

+ETW/ATW:
+McGyver: Controls the Combination Engine.
+Tesla: Conducts technical investigation and creation tasks.
+Brutus: Protects the system, able to apply brute force methods to remove malicious code.
+Columbus: Handles navigation tasks.
+Nemo: Conducts marine research and navigation.
+Arminius: Provides system protection.
+Lancelot: Provides system protection.
+Merlin: Provides system protection.
+Heracles: Provides system protection.
+Hunter: Protects copyright and trademarks.
+Ninja: Observes the system.
+Baumann: Manages design analysis and creation.
+Gutenberg: Processes and creates texts, reports, and documents.

 Contribution
-We welcome contributions to improve and extend Figura-KI.
-Please see the CONTRIBUTING.md file for details on how to contribute.
+We wholeheartedly welcome contributions to enhance and extend Figura-KI.
+Please see the CONTRIBUTING.md file for guidelines on how to contribute.

 License
-Figura-KI is released under the GPL license.
-See the LICENSE file for more information.
+Figura-KI is distributed under the GPL license.
+For more details, please see the LICENSE file.

 Code of Conduct
-We strive to provide an open and welcoming environment for all who wish to contribute to our project.
-Please see the Code_of_Conduct.md file for more information.
+We aim to maintain an open and welcoming environment for all who wish to contribute to our project.
+Please refer to the Code_of_Conduct.md file for further information.

 Contact
-For further questions or suggestions, please create an issue on Github.
+For any further questions, suggestions, or issues, please create a ticket on Github.
+We appreciate your interest in Figura-KI and look forward to your participation in enhancing this innovative project.